redbug312/study-of-block-based-uav-object-detection/README.md

     ```

 The program will take `dataset/animals_short.mp4` and `output.mp4` as its input and output respectively.
-To change the input source video, you have to change the `input_video` variable in `main.py`.
+In order to change the input source video, you have to change the `input_video` variable in `main.py`.

 ## Structure